mercyikpe/ev-charging-simulation/README.md

 bun dev
 ```

+### Areas where your solution meets or exceeds the challenge:

+- Implementation of the core simulation logic
+- Calculation of required metrics (energy consumed, max demands, concurrency factor)
+- Frontend visualization of inputs and outputs
+- Ability to run simulations for different numbers of chargepoints
+- UI for creating different types of chargepoints
+- calculate the total energy consumed, theoretical maximum power demand, actual maximum power demand, and concurrency factor

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.